 ALAT is a digital bank, the first if its kind in Nigeria.
 It is an innovation of Wema Bank Nigeria, developed to give you easy access to saving your funds and doing other bank transactions without being physically present at the bank.

-With Alat digital bank, you can open a savings account using your phone number and Bank Verification Number (BVN) as well as other documents that you will be prompted to upload during the registration process.
+With Alat Digital Bank, you can open a savings account using your phone number and Bank Verification Number (BVN) as well as other documents that you will be prompted to upload during the registration process.
 It’s simple, convenient, reliable and requires no paper work.

 Joining Sumobank can open doors of opportunities in your entrepreneur journey because you will get exposed to different successful businessmen, and entrepreneur classes as the case may be.
-Sumobank is also one of the best savings platform to use if you are looking to save for business purposes.
+Sumobank is also one of the best savings platforms to use if you are looking to save for business purposes.

 Kolopay is a more recent savings app that currently offers 2 saving plans: EasySave and Autosave.
 While easysave allows you to save money at any time, Autosave does the savings for you automatically.
 This depends on the schedule you choose.
 It can be daily, weekly, or monthly.

 You can simply create a savings goal, set a withdrawal date and allow the app to auto debit your account until you reach your goal and withdrawal date.
 Just like other saving apps, Kolopay offers enticing interest rates, up to 10%.

 Over the years, quite a good deal of money-saving apps for Nigerians have sprung up, and the truth is, there are more to come.
 Thus, I implore you to always do further research and read user reviews before settling for a money saving app.
 This post has given just an overview of each platform mentioned.
 Do well to visit their respective websites for more information.